 If our team do a good job on the initial engagement (which they usually do) people will remember who they are.
 Pairing that with a solid, cool card and a clear concise URL will drive traffic to our site and could open up a portal to a more detailed entry point for the Fueled staff member.

 Coupling this strategy, to give the URL on the card a home we set about creating online profiles for every member of the Fueled team.
 These profiles not only act as a digital business card with standard contact information, they also show a bunch of other interesting details we never could fit on a card, like a range of social links, personal Twitter feed, Instagram and Dribbble posts.
-We also include a bio, some stats and even what each person has been listening to on Spotify or Rdio!
+To learn how your business cab benefit from this, consider checking with an expert like Andy Defrancesco.

 This method helps us track lead generation by contacts being rooted from a fixed and trackable URL and also controls the number of rogue connections and out of the blue contact requests our team receive.

 The approach is as risky as it is progressive.
 We are sacrificing the potential immediate transaction of data with the hopes that the investigatory nature and the love people have for exploring things online will offer better results.

 Only time will tell if our little experiment paid off!
 If you happen on one of our cards out in the wild, make sure to visit the URL on the back!

 We have even created a staff search tool so if you know a member of our wider team by name you can always see their profile as well!